 When Can a Juvenile Be Tried in Adult Court?

-Proposition 21 of “The Juvenile Justice Initiative” Is No Longer Upheld
+Proposition 21 of ‘The Juvenile Justice System Initiative’ is No Longer Upheld

 For over a decade, 14- to 17-year-olds could face adult charges in the state of California through Proposition 21 of “The Juvenile Justice Initiative.”
+The minimum age at which juveniles could be tried as adults under Proposition 21 was 14, but recent changes have aimed to address concerns about this practice.
 However, in February 2021, a unanimous decision by the California Supreme Court put an end to the harsh measures, which led to overcrowded prisons and developmental issues for juvenile offenders.

-Why Are Some Minors No Longer Tried as Adults?
+Why Are Some Minors No Longer Tried as an Adult?

 The law allowed minors to face adult consequences for crimes and possibly transfer a 14- to 17-year-old into an adult criminal court.
+The public perception that juvenile crime is on the rise influenced these laws, leading to a trend among states to lower the minimum age of eligibility for waiver into adult court.
 Many found that these laws were too harsh and led to significant social, developmental, and economic problems for the minors charged as adults.

 What Has the California Supreme Court Changed?

-The new change states that 14-year-olds and 15-year-olds cannot be charged as adults for most crimes.
+The new change makes it so 14-year-olds and 15-year-olds cannot be charged as adults for most crimes.
 However, the severity of the crime can still determine whether a young minor is charged as an adult.

 Regardless of the crime, minors facing criminal charges can encounter severe consequences that affect the rest of their life.
 If your child is being charged with a crime, speak with a juvenile defense lawyer to determine the best possible options for your case.

-Generally, most minors are arrested for smaller crimes and do not face the same punishments for their actions.
+Generally, most minors are arrested for smaller crimes and don’t face the same punishments for their actions.
 Most California juvenile cases often adjudicate as delinquency matters in juvenile court, and minors encounter rehabilitation instead of punishments.

 California allows 16- to 17-year-olds to be tried as adults in California in the California Superior Court through the following procedures: